-Two of the most important attributes that you will fast develop been apart of the Cadet Forces.
-Both teamwork and leadership are important to all ranks throughout anyones career in the NZCF.
+Two of the most important attributes that you will fast develop being a part of the Cadet Forces.
+Both teamwork and leadership are important to all ranks throughout anyone’s career in the NZCF.
 Leadership and teamwork have a direct impact on the ability for an organisation to carry out its mission.

 Working with the Navy

 Closely aligned to the Royal New Zealand Navy (RNZN), Navy Cadets have the opportunity to experience life in the RNZN, through Ship and Base visits, and sea time on operational Navy ships as they transit between ports.
-Above, cadets are given a taste of riding the high powered and fast J3 RHIB found on most Navy ships
+Cadets are given a taste of riding the high-powered and fast J3 RHIB found on most Navy ships and so much more…

 Participating in community activities such as Anzac Day, Armistice Day and Sea Sunday services are part of a Navy Cadet unit routine.
 We can also be asked to participate in public events which help us raise a community profile.

 The NZCF conducts week-long residential training courses covering Junior and Senior Leadership, as well as Sailing courses for both Cadets and Officers.
 Above, the combined Marine Safety Officer and Cadet Coxswain Course have their course photo taken.

 Using initiative, teamwork, and ropework skills, building makeshift Masts is just one of the skills you develop as a Navy Cadet.
 Here a team raise their mast before shortly raising the Sea Cadet Corp ensign as part of a Skills Competition

 Often when ships come into our Auckland ports TS ACHILLES are often invited onboard these ships for a visit, whether they be navy, merchant, famous, or foreign Navy ships.
 This is always an exciting experience for the cadets to get the opportunity to go onboard and look around ships that are never open for public viewing.

 Damage Control Exercises

 Damage Control(DC) in cadet forces is all about learning how to understand the theory of how dangerous situations can occur and what steps can be taken to mitigate said situations.
 After learning the theory behind DC opportunities can often arise for cadets to get some first-hand experience dealing with real fires or other forms of DC.